Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 2.

-Figure 2.
-Odds of PHQ-9–based depression by ultra-processed food intake quartiles.
+↓ Figure 3.
+Odds of PHQ-9–based depression by ultra-processed food intake and water intake quartiles.
 Models adjusted for age, sex, and body mass index.
 PHQ-9: Patient Health Questionnaire-9.

 Figure 3.

-Figure 3.
-Odds of PHQ-9–based depression by ultra-processed food intake and water intake quartiles.
+↓ Figure 4.
+Odds of PHQ-9–based depression by ultra-processed food and water intake quartile after excluding participants with extreme body mass indices.
 Models adjusted for age, sex, and body mass index.
 PHQ-9: Patient Health Questionnaire-9.

 Figure 4.